LucasReinaldo/frontend-gobarber/README.md

 ## 💻 Project

-The Webpage is basically a dashboard that shows a calendar e the customers of the day, according to the selected date.
+The Webpage is basically a dashboard that shows a calendar and the customers of the day, according to the selected date.

 ## 🚀 Technologies